 The Quit Facebook page – Here you’ll find communities of people who can share their stories and tips about what worked for them.

 Your friends and family – Build a support network around yourself to keep you focused on quitting.
 They can be a big help in keeping you motivated.

 Your doctor – Your GP can give you advice based on your personal history, and can help you with nicotine replacement products or quitting medications if necessary.
 If you have a prescription from your doctor, you can also access a rebate on some of these products under the Pharmaceutical Benefits Scheme (PBS).

-Online programs and apps – There are a number of different online resources available at quit.org.au including:
+Online programs and apps – For more information, there are a number of helpful online resources available at quit.org.au.